 Damages Not Covered by ADEA

 While you may be eligible for many different damages under the ADEA, it does not cover certain types of damages.
 These include pain and suffering and emotional distress, as well as other similar damages.
 In regards to punitive damages, these are also not available under ADEA, except for any liquidated damages the court may order your employer to pay.
-To ensure you are able to sue for all damages to which you are entitled, rely on the knowledgeable advice of Mann Elias age discrimination attorneys for the workplace.
+To ensure you are able to sue for all damages to which you are entitled, rely on the knowledgeable advice of our workplace age discrimination attorneys.

 Suing Under State Law